-Diffusion models represent another powerful class of generative models, recently adapted with great success for high-fidelity audio waveform generation, including vocoding tasks.
+Diffusion models are a powerful class of generative models, recently adapted with great success for high-fidelity audio waveform generation, including vocoding tasks.
 Originating from thermodynamics and later finding prominence in image generation, their application to audio synthesis offers a distinct alternative to autoregressive, flow-based, and GAN-based approaches.

 The core idea behind diffusion models is surprisingly straightforward: systematically destroy structure in data (the "forward process") and then learn how to reverse this process to generate new data (the "reverse process").